 Insufficient Funds

-Your controller needs to have enough transferable balance to pay for transaction fees.
+Your controller or staking proxy needs to have enough transferable balance to pay for transaction fees.
 Even 0.1 DOT is enough to pay for multiple transactions.

 If your account is inactive, meaning it has zero balance, you need to transfer at least 1.1 DOT to it.
 The 1 DOT is the Existential Deposit and the additional 0.1 DOT is for the fees.